mudasar187/dbAssignment/README.md

 * Find any result from any table

-* For more information, read the information.txt file inside 'helpMaterials'
+* Important to read the information.pdf file inside 'helpMaterials' for how use the program